Symmetrized operators or modified integration measure in Generalized Uncertainty Principle Models: Introduction

 The Generalized Uncertainty Principle (GUP) is a phenomenological approach to quantum gravity \cite{amati,maggiore,kmm,garay,scardigli,adler-1999,adler-2001} that modifies the standard commutator, $[{\hat x}, {\hat p}] = i\hbar$, to incorporate gravitational effects.
 Such modifications often imply a minimum length, consistent with predictions from string theory and loop quantum gravity \cite{string,loop}.
 A well-known deformation of the standard commutator from Kempf, Mangano, and Mann (KMM) \cite{kmm} is

-where $\beta$ is a parameter with dimensions of inverse momentum squared and sets the scale for gravitational corrections to the commutator.
+where in the last expression we have written the position and momentum operators using ${\hat x} = i \hbar \frac{d}{dp}$ and ${\hat p}=p$.
+The parameter $\beta$ has dimensions of inverse momentum squared and sets the scale for gravitational corrections to the commutator.
 Typically, one expects $\beta$ to be of the order of $1/({\rm Planck~ momentum})^2$.
 One can also take a phenomenological approach and leave $\beta$ as a parameter to be probed by experiment or observation.
+An up-to-date review of the experimental/observational constraints on $\beta$ can be found in \cite{bosso1}.

-The commutator in \eqref{comm-deform} requires modifying the position operator, the momentum operator, or both.\footnote{As discussed in \cite{BLS}, there are numerous ways to modify the position and momentum operators to obtain the same modified commutators.
-These theories often have different physical consequences.} The form of the modified operators proposed in \cite{kmm} that gave \eqref{comm-deform} was
+The commutator in \eqref{comm-deform} requires modifying the position operator, the momentum operator, or both.
+There is some debate in the literature around this issue.
+Reference \cite{BLS} notes that there are numerous ways to modify the position and/or momentum operators to obtain the same modified commutators and argues that these theories often have different physical consequences.
+A contrasting view can be found in reference \cite{bosso2}, which argues that the physical consequences mentioned above are instead independent of the form of the modified commutators.
+In this paper, we focus on the mathematical and theoretical differences between the choice of modified operators from \cite{kmm} and the symmetrized version of these operators, which are given below in equation \eqref{x-opertor}.
+The form of the modified operators originally proposed in \cite{kmm} that gave \eqref{comm-deform} was

 The operator $\hat{X}_{KMM}$ is neither symmetric nor Hermitian, i.e., $\hat{X}_{KMM}^\dagger \neq \hat{X}_{KMM}$.
 In contrast to \eqref{kmm-ori}, we define the operators as

 where we capitalize the modified position and momentum operators and leave the standard quantum operators in lower case.
 Substituting the operators from \eqref{x-opertor} into $[{\hat X}, {\hat P}]$ reproduces the commutator in \eqref{comm-deform}.